WizardOfMenlo/wizardofmenlo.github.io/content/misc/soprannomi.md

 ---
 ## Some quotes
+- _Choose a code, any code_ - introduction to a terrible magic trick
 - _We might be morally bankrupt, but we are very much not financially bankrupt_ - about funding from blockchain companies
 - _I am capable of love!_ - Giacomo pointing to his grill